-With it's compact, steel-body construction, the TL2.0 features a heating capacity of 1600 to 1900 ft.
-The TL2.0 takes advantage of Harman's 30+ years of stove design, technology and manufacturing.
+With it's durable steel-body construction, the TL2.6 takes advantage of Harman's 30+ years of stove design, technology and manufacturing.
 The Firedome Plus secondary combustion system provides for super-clean burning and minimal maintenance.
 The top-loading feature makes for more convenient loading, with enough fuel for an all day burn.

 We wish you and your family many years of enjoyment in the warmth and comfort of your hearth appliance.

 Thank you for choosing Harman.